CrayLabs/SmartSim/doc/model.rst

 ========
 Overview
 ========
-SmartSim Models are an abstract representation for compiled applications, scripts, and general computational tasks.
-Models can be launched with other SmartSim entities and ML infrastructure to build AI-enabled workflows.
+``Model`` objects enable SmartSim users to initiate various computational tasks such as launching compiled applications, running scripts, or performing general computational operations as part of an Experiment workflow. **Models can be launched with ``Orchestrators`` with other SmartSim entities and infrastructure to build AI-enabled workflows.**
-SmartSim enables AI integration in ``Model`` workflows by allowing users to dynamically load TensorFlow (TF) functions, TorchScript, and various machine learning models (TF, TF-lite, PyTorch, or ONNX) into the database at runtime.
-Models are flexible enough to support many different applications, however, to be used with SmartSim clients (SmartRedis) the application must be written in Python, C, C++, or Fortran.
+SmartSim ``Model`` entities can leverage ML capabilities at runtime by using the SmartSim client (SmartRedis) to transfer data via the ``Orchestrator`` to other running SmartSim Models and execute ML models (TF, TF-lite, PyTorch, or ONNX) and TorchScripts that are stored in the ``Orchestrator``.
+SmartRedis is available in Python, C, C++, or Fortran.

+A SmartSim ``Model`` is created and initialized using the ``Experiment.create_model()`` API function.
-When initializing a ``Model``, users provide executable simulation code to the Models run settings as well as execution instructions with regard to the workload manager (e.g. Slurm) and available compute resources.
+When initializing a ``Model``, a ``RunSettings`` object must be provided to specify the executable simulation code (e.g. the full path to a compiled binary) as well as execution specifications.
+These specifications include workload manager commands (e.g. `srun`, `aprun`, `mpiexec`, etc), compute resource requirements, and application command line arguments.

-Model parameters can be supplied directly during instantiation.
-The :ref:`Experiment API<experiment_api>` supports passing
-parameters up front.
+When initializing a ``Model`` object, users have the flexibility to pass parameters and values as a Python dictionary, that are utilized during the simulation.
+SmartSim will automatically write the parameters and values into a configuration file stored in the simulations execution path.

 The passed in parameters may be written to a file and stored in the Models execution path.
 Files may also be attached to the Model for use within the simulation.